-Chart and table are now showing the traffic for the interval you have just set.
+Chart and table are now showing the traffic for the time window you have just set.

-Tlme Window is in sync with zoom in and out meaning that zooming will set a new Time Window value.
-The Top-talker table is adjusted to show traffic for the zoom time interval.
-Zooming in also activates the zoom out icon (beside area or bar chart icon).
+Time Window is in sync with zoom in and out meaning that zooming will set a new Time Window value.
+The Top-talkers table is adjusted to show traffic for the zoom time window.
+Zooming in also activates the zoom out icon (besides chart icon).